-• With students:
+With students:

-- strongly encouraged to initiate at least one individual meeting per semester with each advisee (either face-to-face, by phone, or by Skype) - - o reviews written materials relevant to the placement (e.g., process recordings and monthly activity reports as applicable to the student's placement; - reviews learning contract; - o discusses student learning, informal and formal evaluations; and
+- strongly encouraged to initiate at least one individual meeting per semester with each advisee (either in-person or virtual) - reviews written materials relevant to the placement (e.g., process recordings and monthly activity reports as applicable to the student's placement; - reviews learning contract; - o discusses student learning, informal and formal evaluations; and - o Issues grades for the student's Field Placement.

-• With field instructors and field agencies:
+With field instructors and field agencies:

-- contacts each advisee's Field Instructor within the first week of field to introduce themselves (Note: the Field Education Department will provide you with a sample introductory email); - makes at least two site visits per academic year, one in the first semester one in the second semester, (more as needed); - ensures adherence to concentration expectations re: student supervision, assignments, use of written materials, etc.; and - o discusses student learning, informal and formal evaluations.
+- contacts each advisee's Field Instructor within the first week of field to introduce themselves (Note: the Field Education Department will provide the faculty advisor with a sample introductory email); - makes at least two site visits per academic year, one in the first semester one in the second semester, (more as needed).
+Visits should occur when the student and field instructor (and task supervisor, if utilized) are available to meet together; - ensures adherence to BSW program expectations re: student supervision, assignments, use of written materials, etc.; and - discusses student learning, informal and formal evaluations.

-• In relation to the profession's and the School's standards and ethics:
+In relation to the profession's and the School's standards and ethics:

-- o prepares reports for Performance Review Committee (PRC) as necessary; - attends school and/or agency meetings (as necessary, such as the adjunct faculty advisor meetings with the BSW Field Coordinator when held); - reviews end of semester and end of year formal student evaluations submitted by field instructor; - assigns grades and inputs grades into the PeopleSoft system at the end of each semester by the grade submission deadline for field practicum; - o evaluates agency setting and field instruction with student; and - evaluates agency setting and field instruction with field instructor.
+- o prepares reports for Performance Review Committee (PRC) as necessary; - attends school and/or agency meetings (as necessary, such as the faculty advisor meetings with the BSW Field Coordinator when held); - reviews end of semester and end of year formal student evaluations submitted by field instructor; - assigns grades and inputs grades into the PeopleSoft system at the end of each semester by the grade submission deadline for field practicum; and - o evaluates agency setting and field instructor with student.